forrest79/phpgsql-nette/readme.md

 - `PhPgSql\Tracy\QueryDumpers\Basic` - highlight and format SQL query with basic internal formatter, it is used when `queryDumper: null` and `Doctrine\Sql-Formatter` is not installed
 - `PhPgSql\Tracy\QueryDumpers\SqlFormatter` - highlight and format SQL query with [Doctrine\Sql-Formatter](https://github.com/doctrine/sql-formatter), it is used when `queryDumper: null` and `Doctrine\Sql-Formatter` is installed

-> You can install better formatting via `Doctrine\Sql-Formatter` just for your dev environemnt with `composer require doctrine/sql-formatter --dev`.
+> You can install better formatting via `Doctrine\Sql-Formatter` just for your dev environment with `composer require doctrine/sql-formatter --dev`.

-Or you can use your own query dumper, just create a class extending abstract class `PhPgSql\Tracy\QueryDumper`, register it to the DI container and set service to `queryDumper: @class/serviceName`
+Or you can use your own query dumper, just create a class-extending abstract class `PhPgSql\Tracy\QueryDumper`, register it to the DI container and set service to `queryDumper: @class/serviceName`